 As with anything else in parenthood (or let’s be real, life in general) there are plenty of opinions about the right time to start school.
 An age considered “too early” to start by some parents and educators is also considered “too late” by others.
 My intent for this post is not to share my opinion on what age is right or wrong.
-This post is simply to explain why starting homeschool preschool when LG was 2.5 years old was the right move for our family and more importantly, for her.
+This post is simply to explain why we started homeschool Preschool with our 2 year old, and why that was the right move for our family and more importantly, for her.

 She Was Ready

 The first thing I considered when making this decision was whether or not LG was ready.
 I considered how long she was able to give her attention, what she was interested in, and what activities were developmentally appropriate for her.

 LG is naturally a curious little gal.
 She asks a million questions and truly listens to the answers.
 She wants to be involved in everything Matt and I do, and seeks out opportunities to learn.
 So I came to the conclusion – if she wants to learn, why would I hold her back?

 Now just because she was ready for homeschool preschool, it doesn’t mean we went into a full-blown 5 days a week, many hours each day school routine.
 (If you want to see the routine we started with, you can read HERE!)
 Currently, LG’s school routine is extremely relaxed and self-led.
 We practice (mostly) the activities she chooses, and we practice when she is interested and engaged.
 All of the activities we work on involve play, fine motor skills, coloring, etc. and she loves every bit!

 Do you thrive on routines yourself?
 I know I do!
 I have a million routines – a routine for my mornings, meal times, my own work time, etc. So it should come as no surprise that kiddos thrive on routine as well!